FMV WorldPopular VideosPopular VideosPopular Videos

 Q: What is an FMV game?

 A: FMV stands for Full-Motion Video.
-When a video game features live-action or animated video, that video is called FMV and the game is categorized as an FMV Game.
+When a video game features pre-recorded live-action video, that video is known as FMV and the video game is categorized as an FMV Game.
 These games are also called INTERACTIVE MOVIES, INTERACTIVE FILMS, or LIVE-ACTION INTERACTIVE.

-The term "FMV" only makes sense from this historical perspective, but it is still widely used to categorize games with live-action video.
+The term "FMV" only truly makes sense from this historical perspective, but it is still widely used to classify interactive movies and video games with live-action video.

 Q: Why are some FMV games entirely video, like a movie, while others are just regular video games that have a video introduction?